orbcode/orbuculum/README.md

 TPIU framing can be stripped either by individual applications or the `orbuculum` mux.
 When its stripped by the mux the data are made available on consecutive TCP/IP ports...so `-t 1,2` would put stream 1 data out over TCP port 3443 and stream 2 over 3444, by default.
+Do not leave the first number out if you only want output from the second stream...that won't end well.

 When in NRZ (UART) mode the SWO data rate that comes out of the chip _must_ match the rate that the debugger expects.
 On the BMP speeds of